VickenMat/War-of-the-Worlds/World War I/Battles/Eastern Front/Gorlice-Tarnow Offensive.md

 - Russia was isolated, outflanked, and swiftly defeated, causing a full retreat on June 15 1915
 	- 100,000 Russian casualties, with 250,000 captured as prisoners
 	- 90,000 German and Austro-Hungarian casualties
+- The Great Retreat, beginning on July 22 is ordered and Russian troops pull out of Poland, taking machinery and equipment with them
 - With the Russian Army in retreat, the Habsburg Empire could transport troops to the Italian Front